viniciosbarretos/Multiple-Django-Single-Server/README.md

 sudo systemctl status gunicorn
 ```

-If you got any problem, use the following commands check logs
+If you got any problem, use the following commands to check logs:
 ```
 sudo journalctl -u gunicorn
 ```